-5.2.17 In the interests of public safety, preventative measures to minimise any mud and debris deposited onto Farm Road and the B4246 will be operated on site.
+5.2.18 In the interests of public safety, preventative measures to minimise any mud and debris deposited onto the Unnamed Adopted Road, Balen-y-Cwm Road, Farm Road and the B4246 will be operated on site.
 The Principal Contractor will arrange activities on site that minimise the carriage of mud and debris and shall provide, maintain, enforce and monitor the performance and proper use of cleaning facilities.
 The Principal Contractor shall promptly arrange street cleaning equipment either through BGCBC or TCBC when any significant mud and debris is carried onto public roads.